 12 Things to Know About South Mountain Freeway

+Friday, March 17, 2017 at 6:30 a.m.
 The Arizona Department of Transportation released its latest slick flyover video mock-up of what the South Mountain Freeway will look like when it opens.
-If you're a frustrated motorist who can't wait the three years for a way to avoid the Broadway curve through Tempe, then the video is the next best thing.
+ADOT always has had a sales job to do on this, it's largest-ever single project.

 Add your comments below